 Property Tax Liens: An Overview

 When a homeowner fails to pay property taxes, the appropriate county or city can place a lien on the property.
 Liens are legal claims against them for the delinquent amount associated with it.
-As a result of the lien, the owner of the home is unable to sell or refinance the property until the lien is lifted, and all taxes are paid.
+As a result of the lien, the homeowner is unable to sell or refinance the property until the lien is lifted and all taxes are paid.

 When the lien on the property is issued, the municipality creates a tax lien certificate reflecting the property’s owed amount.
 It also includes any interest, as well as penalties that may also be associated with the property.
 The documents are taken to auction, and the highest bidding investor wins the lien.